lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 ##Step 1: Make sure OS is correctly installed in every nodes.
 (Rhel6.5/Rhel6.8/CentOS6.5/CenOS6.8)

-##Step 2: Make sure root account can access between the nodes.
+##Step 2: Make sure root account can access between the nodes without specifying password.

 ##Step 3: Check if ganglia is installed successfully.
-If not, install ganglia and then open ganglia web page to check if management information for each nodes is correct.
+If not, install ganglia and then open ganglia web page to check if monitoring information for each nodes is correct.

 ##Step 4: Make sure the scheduler (either torque or lsf) correctly installed.